 iSatori, best known for their controversial “enhanced colostrum” Bio-Gro products, recently announced that they plan to merge with FitLife Brands, owners of the GNC-exclusive brands NDS, PMD, and SirenLabs.
 The merged company will continue operations under the FitLife Brands name.

 FitLife almost exclusively sells their products at GNC retail stores, the only exception being the CoreActive line, which is available at a wider range of retailers.
 The NDS brand mostly focuses on weight loss and toning products.
 The PMD line is marketed as a higher-end collection of workout supplements for professionals, and the SirenLabs brand is a more general mix of moderately-priced supplements.

 The merger extends the FitLife product line, of course, but it also means iSatori products will now be available in 10 new countries.
 This merger looks to be a winner for consumers, as iSatori’s Bio-Gro line and Pre-Gro pre-workout have been extremely popular as of late.

 iSatori’s Hit Products and Future Plans

-We’ve discussed Pre-Gro here in the past and also delved into the technical workings of Bio-Gro, which promises to improve protein uptake when taken as a secondary supplement.
+We’ve discussed the now-defunct Pre-Gro here in the past and also delved into the technical workings of Bio-Gro, which promises to improve protein uptake when taken as a secondary supplement.

 While the publicly published research science on Bio-Gro is still limited, iSatori promises that there is a lot on the way.
 Pre-Gro is at the very least a solid addition to your existing creatine and protein if you’re looking for a new pre workout, and anecdotal user reviews have overwhelmingly been happy with it.